“DNA sequencing is a process of determining or identifying the order of nucleotides present in a DNA sequence.”

 In contrast with other methods, instead of a single polymerase, two additional enzymes are required in the pyrosequencing method.
 The three enzymes are:

 All three enzymes work in a sequential manner for the detection of the PPi.
 The real-time polymerase activity monitoring allows the detection of the released pyrophosphate in a cascade of the enzymatic reaction,

 (DNA)n + dNTP ———————— (DNA)n+1 + PPi (Polymerase)

 The addition of one dNTP removes one pyrophosphate from the DNA.

 PPi + APS —————————– ATP + SO4-2 (ATP sulfurylase)

 ATP + luciferin + O2 ——————— AMP + PPi + oxyluciferin + CO2 + photon (luciferase)

 Here the reaction is completed into the three steps:

-Once the correct nucleotide is added, the amount of the light released by the enzymatic reaction is detected by the charged device coupled camera, photodiode, or photomultiplier tube.
-This is the basic fundamental of the pyrosequencing set up.
+Once the correct nucleotide is added, the amount of the light released by the enzymatic reaction is detected by the charged device coupled camera, photodiode, or a photomultiplier tube.
+This is the basic fundamental of the pyrosequencing setup.

-Based on the substrate used in the technique two types of pyrosequencing methods are available: solid-phase pyroseq and liquid phase pyroseq. we will discuss each type of pyrosequencing in some other article.
+Based on the substrate used in the technique two types of pyrosequencing methods are available: solid-phase pyroseq and liquid phase pyroseq. we will discuss each type of pyrosequencing in some other articles.